How Much Does Fence Installation Cost?

 - What happens if my fence is damaged in a storm?

 Fence building isn’t as complex a process as building a house, but some questions may need addressing.
-With the information above, homeowners should know what to expect regarding fence installation costs, but here are answers to some frequently asked questions, just in case.
+With the information above, homeowners will likely know what to expect regarding fence installation costs, but they may still want to review the following answers to some frequently asked questions, just in case.

 Q. How much does it cost to put up a fence?